 Credit Cards Are Safer than Carrying Cash

-If you lose a stack of bills and someone else picks it up and decides to spend it, there is very little that you can usually do to recover your money.
+If you lose a stack of cash and someone else picks it up and decides to spend it, there is little you can do to recover your money.
 Credit cards, on the other hand, are much more difficult to steal and use.
-Credit card usage leaves a “paper trail” of charges that police can use to track down the culprit.
+Credit card usage leaves a “paper trail” of charges police can use to track down the culprit.

-Additionally, most credit card providers do not hold you liable for fraudulent charges to your account — if your card is stolen and used without your consent, your creditor will reverse the charges and get you your money back.
+And most credit card providers don't hold you liable for fraudulent charges to your account — if your card is stolen and used without your consent, your creditor will reverse the charges and get you your money back.

 Some Companies Require You to Pay with a Credit Card

-Gone are the days of “cash only” signs in restaurants and clothing stores — today’s retailers are all about plastic because it eliminates the possibility of accepting counterfeit bills and it allows consumers to buy the store’s products online.
+Gone are the days of “cash only” signs in restaurants and clothing stores — today’s retailers are all about plastic.
+It eliminates the possibility of accepting counterfeit bills and allows consumers to buy the store’s products online.